keithjgrant/sidecar-beta/src/pages/drinks/employees-only-martinez.md

   If you don’t want to bother mixing up the absinthe bitters, you can substitute by rinsing the glass with a splash of absinthe or Green Chartreuse, leaving the excess in the glass.

+  Best with a milder gin like Beefeater (avoid Tanqueray).
 Dry vermouth can also be used in place of blanc vermouth.
 ---

 Stir ingredients with plenty of ice.
-Stir.
 Strain into a coupe.

 Garnish with a lemon twist.